 Predictive maintenance is ideal for:

-Even if your current fire system isn’t IoT-ready, retrofitting key components is often straightforward, and can be scaled gradually across a portfolio.
+Even if your current fire system isn’t IoT-ready, retrofitting key components is often straightforward.
+Large campuses, such as those in education, can scale these solutions gradually across a portfolio to manage costs effectively.

 At BusinessWatch, we’re helping UK businesses across sectors move towards intelligent fire system management.
 Whether you’re operating a single site or a national portfolio, our experts can advise on the best predictive maintenance solutions for your needs.